 Recently Completed Projects

-Using improv theater to enhance our empathic communication skills (Completed Spring 2012).
+"Using Improv to enhance our empathic communication".
 Promethean Community led an experiential workshop with a group of passionate and creative local DC Metro area residents where we used improv as a way to explore our empathy and how we communicate with each other.
-We used a combination of exercises from Boal's "Arsenal" of games from Theater of the Oppressed, as well as some short techniques from Playback Theater to help participants mirror each others' feelings and stories.
-A special thanks to Ashoka for letting us use their space!
+We used a combination of exercises from Boal's "Arsenal" of games from Theater of the Oppressed and other acting games.

-Improv games with Miriam's Kitchen's guests and staff (Completed Spring 2013) - Andres Marquez-Lara, Founder and President of Promethean Community, led an improv session with guests and staff at Miriam's Studio, a program that is part of Miriam's Kitchen.
+Improv games with Miriam's Kitchen's guests and staff - Andres Marquez-Lara, Founder and President of Promethean Community, led an improv session with guests and staff at Miriam's Studio, a program that is part of Miriam's Kitchen.
 They are a wonderful non-profit in Washington, D.C. that is committed and working towards ending chronic homelessness.
 After a series of warm ups, the group was split into two smaller groups.
 Then, each group learned an improv game that they taught the other group.
 Everyone was engaged, and created some hilarious scenes.
 We'll be back to play with them for sure!